amilner42/web-app-kickstarter/backend/README.md

      - If you see a `const ...` you may think it's module-private, only to find it's exported at the bottom :/
   - `const ...` declarations at the top of the module, followed by `export const`
     - Makes it clear what's public and what's private, no surprises :)
+  - `type`s at the top of the file followed by actual code, follow the same idea where first put private types (`const`) followed by external types (`export const`).
+The full order is:
+     1. Private types
+     2. Public types
+     3. Private Code
+     4. Public code
   - Every module should have `/// Module for ...` at the top with a brief explanation of the module.
     - Makes it simple for developers joining your team to get the big picture.
   - Docs, docs everywhere :)